Pa. woman accused in theft of Pelosi laptop on home release as judge cautions what looked like spy thriller may be domestic dispute

-A U.S. magistrate ordered that Riley June Williams, 22, remain on home confinement with her mother in Harrisburg, Pa., under restrictions after prosecutors in D.C. did not request her further detention.
+A U.S. magistrate judge ordered that Riley June Williams, 22, remain on home confinement with her mother in Harrisburg, Pa., under restrictions after prosecutors in D.C. did not request her further detention.

-U.S. Magistrate Judge Zia M. Faruqui of Washington initially voiced concern at the release given the “very frightening scenario” laid out in charging papers, which alleged that an unnamed former romantic partner said Williams stole a laptop during the Jan.
+U.S. Magistrate Judge Zia M. Faruqui of Washington initially voiced concern about the release given the “very frightening scenario” laid out in charging papers, which stated that an unnamed former romantic partner said Williams stole a laptop during the Jan.
 6 storming of the Capitol and planned to sell it to a Russian friend to give to the Russian intelligence agency SVR.

 But the judge changed course after learning more during hearings Monday and Tuesday, saying the case was appearing less like a spy thriller and more like a domestic dispute.